MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Hardware/Hardware_Requirements.md

 >
 > For specific hardware support, please refer to your Original Equipment Manufacturer (OEM) provider.

-The processors listed in the tables below, represent the latest processor generations and models which are supported for the listed Windows IoT Enterprise edition.
+The processors listed in the tables below, represent the latest processor generations and models that are supported for the listed Windows IoT Enterprise edition.

 For more information, visit [Windows Processor Requirements](/windows-hardware/design/minimum/windows-processor-requirements)